Accurate method for ultralight axion CMB and matter power spectra: Discussion

 Our method improves on previous approaches in a number of ways.
 By developing the \ETA\ of both the matter and metric variables, we achieve high accuracy for the low mass regime where the switch occurs near or after matter-radiation equality.
 This construction removes the leading order oscillations in these variables and provides ${\cal O}(H_*^2/m^2)$ or better accuracy in the matter and CMB observables even when the \ULA s comprise all of the dark matter.
 Since the \ETA\ holds for any phase of the KG oscillations, it establishes continuity to leading order with the \EFA\ simultaneously in all of the variables, including the pressure and its fluctuation, unlike methods that match the \ULA\ density field at a specific point.
 This method eliminates spurious pressure wave oscillations below the \ULA\ Jeans scale and allows the accuracy of CMB power spectra to be further improved through a choice of the switch phase that reduces higher order effects in the regime around equality, $10^{-28} \lesssim m/{\rm eV} \lesssim 10^{-25}$.
 We also account for boundary terms in CMB anisotropy source functions that arise from the switch or any background curvature.

 As we show in Appendix \ref{sec:constraint} when compared with \textsc{axionCAMB}, in certain regions of parameter space, far from $\Lambda$CDM, the improvements in $\Delta\chi^2$ error can reach 5 orders of magnitude.
 In regions closer to $\Lambda$CDM, \textsc{axionCAMB} can still be in error by a significant fraction of the change from $\Lambda$CDM.
 While our improvements are unlikely to change cosmological constraints on \ULA s qualitatively, the order unity (and thus possibly relevant for \emph{Planck} constraints) inaccuracy of the \ULA\ change from $\Lambda$CDM in certain regions of parameter space merits further study.
 Similarly we have improved upon \textsc{axionCAMB} and fitting functions for the transfer function in the fuzzy dark matter regime $10^{-24} < m/{\rm eV}<10^{-18}$ but the changes are quantitative rather than qualitative.
-Finally, our improvements on both the method and numerical implementation collectively decreased the run time by $\sim 50\%$ compared to \textsc{axionCAMB} in spite of the much higher accuracy, and is comparable to the speed of \textsc{CAMB} in $\Lambda$CDM.
+Finally, our improvements on both the method and numerical implementation collectively decreased the run time by $\sim 50\%$ compared to \textsc{axionCAMB} in spite of the much higher accuracy.
+Relative to CAMB in $\Lambda$CDM, \textsc{AxiECAMB} is a only factor of $\sim 1.2$ slower for $m \gtrsim 10^{-25}$\,eV and this factor only gradually increases to $\sim 2$ for lighter masses nearly independently of the \ULA\ fraction and weakly dependent on the maximum $k$.

-While we implemented our method specifically for a \ULA\ potential with a purely quadratic form, our technique can be readily extended for cases with self interactions by moving the switch time to be when the quadratic approximation holds around the minimum.
+While we implemented our method specifically for a \ULA\ potential with a purely quadratic form, our technique can be readily extended for cases with self interactions (e.g. \cite{Shapiro:2021hjp,Winch:2023qzl}) by moving the switch time to be when the quadratic approximation holds around the minimum.
 Our method can also be applied to \ULA\ isocurvature perturbations.
 We leave these and other considerations for future work.

 \acknowledgements We thank T.~L.~Smith, D.~J.~E.~Marsh, R.~Hlo\v{z}ek, S.~Passaglia, H.~Winch, and T.~Cookmeyer for useful discussions.
 R.L. and W.H. were supported by U.S. Dept.\ of Energy contract DE-FG02-13ER41958 and the Simons Foundation.
 D.G. acknowledges support from the Charles Kaufman foundation through grant KA2022-129518, and the provost's office at Haverford College.